AndersonMamede/scriptcase-tools/README.md

 # ScriptCase Tools
-A Chrome extension to make working with ScriptCase simpler and more productive.
+A browser extension to make working with ScriptCase simpler and more productive.

 ![alt tag](scriptcase_tools.png)